TransparentHealth/designate-access-to-phi/IRAD.md

 Dear Audience*,

-I am writing your organization to authorize and delegate authority  to all of my personal health information.
+I am writing your organization to authorize other individuals  to access my personal health information.

 Give These People Access